MrCaniwes/Lynx-Cheat-Tool/README.md

 ---

 ## 🎯 Smart Targeting Syntax
-Our God-mode command system allows for surgical precision:
+Our All commands allows for surgical precision:

 | Target | Description | Example |
 | :--- | :--- | :--- |